uberblah/software-quality/content/principles/_index.md

 # Wish List

 1. Solving Problems
-    1. Separation of Concerns
-    2. The Rule of Two
+    1. The Rule of Two
+    2. Expect Change
     3. Do Not Repeat Yourself
     4. Clean Abstractions
     5. Minimize Interfaces
     6. Managing Complexity
     7. Minimizing Dependencies
-    8. Expect Change
-    9. Design Incrementally
+    8. Design Incrementally
 2. People and Organizations
     1. If They Can, They Will
     2. If It's Not Written, It's Not Happening